RomanYanchuk/YAMQ/tasks/task_02.md

 The YAMQ is designed for music enthusiasts of all ages who enjoy playing games and want to test their knowledge of different genres of music.

 ### Stakeholders:
-The stakeholders for this project include the development team, project sponsor, project manager (lecturer), and end-users.
+The stakeholders for this project include the development team, project sponsor, project manager, lecturers, and end-users.

 ### Project Constraints:
 The following constraints apply to the project: